 Today’s fraction “truth”

-Today’s “truth” involved ensuring that students understand that fractions represent equal parts of something (I didn’t really want to use the term “whole” yet–I don’t really like to treat fractions of “objects” and “sets” differently until I have to!) and that we would be spending some time creating equal parts.
+Today’s “truth” involved ensuring that students understand that fractions represent equal parts of something.
+(I didn’t really want to use the term “whole” yet–I don’t really like to treat fractions of “objects” and “sets” differently until I have to!)
+I also told them that we would be spending some time creating equal parts.

-I put the students into pairs (I love popsicle stick picking!) and gave them each 3 minutes to find a classroom object that was either a square, rectangle, or circle and was bigger than a deck of cards and smaller than a book.
-Each team was then assigned a color of paper and the following task:
+Then, I put the students into pairs (I love popsicle stick picking!) and gave them each 3 minutes to find a classroom object that was either a square, rectangle, or circle.
+The item needed to be bigger than a deck of cards and smaller than a book.
+Each team was then assigned a color of paper and we got started.

 With your partner, trace and cut out your shape.
 You will need many of these as the investigation unfolds.
 Your job is to find ways to divide your shape into equal parts. . . first in two equal parts, then three, and so on.

 I then showed the students the following charts–each is labeled “halves”, “thirds”, “fourths”, and so on.
+I used pieces of bulletin board paper, but you could use construction paper or even just set your shapes on the floor by the headers.
 As they discovered a way to fold their shape, they were asked to put it on the correct chart.
 I was on the prowl for work that was not accurate and precise.

 Digging In